Webinars

 Plants and Children Grow Healthy Together

 Outdoor learning environments encourage diversity of children’s play experience and contribute to healthy development.
-Plants offers a variety of experiences and discoveries by stimulating their senses, providing loose parts for creative play, and encouraging children to crawl, jump, and tunnel as they connect to the natural cycles around them.
+Plants offer young children a variety of experiences and discoveries by stimulating their senses, providing loose parts for creative play, and encouraging children to crawl, jump, and tunnel as they connect to the natural cycles around them.

 OLE!
 Best Practices for Outdoor Learning Environments

 Curious about behavioral settings and looping pathways in playground design?
-Join Beth Edwards from Green Space Learning in this session where we will take a more detailed look at best practice indicators established by The Natural Learning Initiative (NLI) in the College of Design at NC State University.
+In this webinar Beth Edwards from Green Space Learning discusses and provides a detailed look at best practice indicators established by The Natural Learning Initiative (NLI) in the College of Design at NC State University.
 These practices are the foundation for OLE!
 Texas certified playgrounds and they can even be adapted to level up spaces used by older children.

 Nature Connection for Early Childhood Learners